Mental illness in ancient Rome: Anxiety disorders

-Plutarch, an ancient Greek philosopher and historian, describes an ancient Roman man possibly with scrupulosity, which is guilt or anxiety over religious subjects.
-It is commonly associated with Obsessive–compulsive disorder, and Obsessive–compulsive personality disorder.
-Only OCD is recognized as an anxiety disorder.
+The Imperial-era historian and essayist Plutarch describes a Roman man possibly with scrupulosity, guilt or anxiety over religious subjects commonly associated with obsessive–compulsive disorder and obsessive–compulsive personality disorder (only OCD is recognized as an anxiety disorder).
 This man is described as "turning pale under his crown of flowers," praying with a "faltering voice," and scattering "incense with trembling hands."

 Mood disorders

-Mood disorders were frequently described in ancient Roman medical literature.
-Greek doctors termed a condition resulting in poor appetite, lethargy, sleeplessness, irritability, agitation, and long-lasting fears and hopelessness melancholia, which is now known as depression.
-Roman doctors such as Galen believed this disorder also caused delusions, anguish, and cancer.
-Rufus of Ephesus wrote that Melancholiacs experienced episodes of fear, indigestion, and doubt.
-They also experienced delusions.
-He describes Melancholiacs believing they were pots, or that their skin had become parchment.
-Melancholiacs also experienced changes in appearance and behavior.
-Such as darkened complexion, protruding eyes, more hair, and disfluency.
-Rufus divided Melancholia into three categories.
-He defined the first type as the body becoming completely filled with Melancholy blood, the second was when only the brain was affected, and third primarily affected the hypochdonrium.
-Celsus, a Roman encyclopedist, believed that to treat this disease, bloodletting should be used.
-If bloodletting was not an option, hellebore should be used to make the patient vomit.
-In addition, patients should be provided with exercise, intellectual activities, and they should abstain from wine.
+Mood disorders were frequently described in Greco-Roman medical literature of the Roman Imperial era, including a condition resulting in poor appetite, lethargy, sleeplessness, irritability, agitation, long-lasting fears, and hopelessness, and melancholia, which is now known as depression.
+Galen believed this disorder also caused delusions, anguish, and cancer, writing that phobias and dysthymia, another depressive disorder, could cause melancholia.
+Alcohol abuse, hypersexuality, aggression, and extreme emotions were thought to increase the risk of developing this disorder.
+It is unclear whether ancient doctors thought of depression and mania as separate conditions or one singular condition.

+Rufus of Ephesus wrote that melancholiacs experienced episodes of fear, indigestion, doubt, and delusions.
+Rufus describes melancholiacs who thought that they were pots or that their skin had become parchment.
+He also observed melancholiacs who experienced changes in appearance and behavior, such as darkened complexion, protruding eyes, more hair, and disfluency.
+Rufus divided melancholia into three categories: type 1, when the body became completely filled with melancholic blood; type 2, when only the brain was affected; and type 3, primarily affecting the hypochdonrium.

+Soranus, also from Ephesus (in present-day Turkey), noticed that the condition of melancholics improved after they drank from certain alkaline springs nearby, which have been shown to contain lithium, a chemical element used to treat bipolar disorder.

+The Latin medical writer Celsus recommended bloodletting to treat melancholia, or hellebore to make the patient vomit if bloodletting was not an option.
+Patients were also to engage in exercise and intellectual activities, and abstain from wine.
+Other common treatments included applying cool materials to a patient's head.